Quickly exit this site by pressing the Escape key

 In addition, part-complete online forms may be saved and stored, as above, to assist with the following:

-On the 25th May 2018 the UK produced its third generation of data protection law.
-This is the same date as the General Data Protection Regulation, GDPR, was launched throughout the European Union, EU.
-The new data protection law will apply the EU’s GDPR standards for the processing of data considered as “general data”, this is data which is processed for a reason not involving law enforcement or national security.
-How organisations should process “general data” can be found at Part 2 of the new law.
+The UK GDPR applies the standards for the processing of data considered as “general data”, this is data which is processed for a reason not involving law enforcement or national security.
+How organisations should process “general data” can be found at Part 2 of the Act.

 The Chief Constable of Gloucestershire Constabulary is the “Data Controller” and as such has overall responsibility for the lawful processing of all personal data processed by the force.
 He is assisted by the “Data Protection Officer” who provides advice and guidance in relation to data protection law.
 Our data protection registration number is Z4885976 which is renewed each year.